The DC/MD/NoVa Section of The American Ceramic Society encompasses the following areas:

 Congratulations to University of Virginia PhD students Clark Luckhardt and Mackenzie Ridley for being awarded MS &T conference registrations by the Washington DC/Maryland/Northern Virginia Section.

-Washington DC/Northern Virginia/Maryland Section plans meet and greet
+Washington DC/Northern Virginia/Maryland Section hosted meet and greet

 The section gathered virtually on June 16, 2021.
 The Meet and Greet was an opportunity to network and share ideas until in person meetings can begin again.